mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 {{<img src="jobs-serial.webp" has-border="true" alt="Gantt chart of jobB starting after jobA finishes" caption="My incorrect mental model of how jobs in a bash pipeline work">}}

-It turns out that in a bash pipline command, all the commands in the pipeline start at the same time.
+It turns out that all commands in a bash pipline start at the same time.

 {{<img src="jobs-parallel.webp" has-border="true" alt="Gantt chart of jobA and jobB starting simultaneously, but jobB is longer because it has to wait on jobA's results" caption="The actual way that jobs in a bash pipeline work">}}